jupyterlab/extension-examples/basics/signals/README.md

 The final extension writes a little `changed` text to the browser console when a big red button is clicked.
-It is not very spectacular but the signaling is conceptualy important for building extensions.
+It is not very spectacular but the signaling is conceptually important for building extensions.